SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 #### Now that we have our assembled transcripts, we can estimate their abundances.

-- Run again stringtie using options -B and -e
+To estimate abundances, we have to run again stringtie using options -B and -e.

+-Create symbolics links to order data before transfert to `/scratch`

 {% highlight bash %}
 MOI="formationX"